 - Website: Colorado Puppy Rescue

 2. Foothills Animal Shelter

 The Foothills Animal Shelter is an open admission facility serving Jefferson County in Colorado.
 Their mission is to make life better for animals and people in the community.
-All healthy and safe animals are available for adoption.
+All available animals are healthy and are approved for life in a new, family home. healthy and safe animals are available for adoption.
 Assuring that homeless animals have their medical and behavioral needs met is one of their responsibilities.

 As a Fear Free Shelter, their team is trained to care for a pet’s physical and emotional health.
 They also alleviate suffering through thoughtful euthanasia.
 Their Adoption Centers are open daily from 10 am until 5 pm Animals may only be placed on hold in-person and during regular business hours for a $20 fee.

 The hold expires after 24 hours, is non-refundable, and cannot be applied towards the adoption fee.
 Despite hoping an animal is a right fit when it goes to a new home, they know this is not always the case.
 Therefore, if an animal is returned within 30 days of adoption, they will refund 100% of the adoption fee.

 Foothills Animal Shelter Details

 - Location: 580 McIntyre Street Golden, CO, 80401